gkgaurav31/blog/azure/app-service/webapp-php-msi-sql.md

-# Sample code to access SQL Database from Azure WebApp using Managed Identity
+# Sample code to access Azure SQL Database from Azure WebApp using Managed Identity

 ### How to get the access token:
 - Azure WebApp has two environment variables which are used for Managed Identity: